 Taking on credit scores and debt isn’t the most enjoyable part of a relationship, but it’s very important.
 If you’re getting married, take your relationship to the next level first by checking in on each other’s credit scores and debts.
 Lay your cards out on the table and spare no details.
 You will need to come to an agreement on what’s an acceptable amount of debt (you may need to compromise) and agree to a solid debt reduction plan.

 If your partner refuses to disclose debt, credit card balances and his or her credit score… run!
-This is financial infidelity, and huge red flag.
+This is financial infidelity and a huge red flag.
 Honesty about money and debt is critical to a successful marriage, and failure to do so can lead to an ugly, and expensive, divorce down the road.

 How to Agree on Debt in a Relationship